konflux-ci/konflux-ci/README.md

 2. Under the components mapping list, set the `name` field such that it matches the name of your component and replace `<repository url>` with the URL of the repository on the registry to which your released images are to be pushed.
-This is typically a different repository comparing to the one builds are being pushed during tests.
+This is typically a different repository comparing to the one where builds are being pushed during tests.

    For example, if your component is called `test-component`, and you wish to release your images to a Quay.io repository called `my-user/my-konflux-component-release`,